Fitness to Practise Hearings

-A Fitness to Practise Hearing is convened following a concern being referred to the Hearing Panel by the Screening Committee.
+A Fitness to Practise Hearing is convened following a concern being referred to the Fitness to Practise Committee (the Committee) by the Screening Committee.
 A Fitness to Practise Hearing will consider the evidence and decide whether the Registrant’s Fitness to Practise is currently impaired and whether a sanction needs to be imposed against their registration.

 What happens at a Fitness to Practise Hearing?

 A Fitness to Practise Hearing is split into three stages:

 - Facts – The Committee will consider all the evidence presented to determine whether the allegations are found proven on the balance of probabilities.
 By ‘balance of probabilities’, this means ‘is it more likely than not’ that the alleged conduct occurred.
 The Committee will then retire in private to deliberate and draft a written decision on the facts.

 - Impairment – In connection with any facts found proven by the Committee, the Committee will then go onto consider whether the Registrant’s Fitness to Practise is currently impaired on the grounds of public protection, public interest or both.
 The Committee will then retire in private to deliberate and draft a written decision on impairment.

 - Sanction – If impairment is found, the Committee will then go onto consider whether a sanction is required.
 Any sanction imposed by a Committee must be proportionate.

 What sanctions are available to the Committee?

 The Committee has the following sanctions available to them: